WE ARE ATHENS

 Panathinaikos fans who visit OAKA, have the opportunity to watch, in addition to their favorite team competing, a spectacular show that takes place in every game!

 Fans of all ages are now coming to the stadium not only to support their favorite team, but also to have fun in many different ways.
-Mr. Green, the team's impressive presentation, laser shows, special events, as well as games in and out of the arena with prizes from the sponsors of the team, are just some of them.
+GREEN KONG, the team's impressive presentation, laser shows, special events, as well as games in and out of the arena with prizes from the sponsors of the team, are just some of them.

 After the introduction of the Cube and the installation on the roof of OAKA for the 2019-2020 season, the viewing experience is further upgraded for our fans with all of the above actions/ activations now optimally displayed and highlighted within the court, following the standards set by the NBA.